junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stutters, his cheeks heated.
 "Shut up."

-He turns to look what the other two are doing now, wondering what to do next.
+He turns to look at what the other two are doing now, wondering what to do next.

 "What you said about the time flux," Dean asks slowly.
 "What's that?
 How do we fix it?"

 Cas explains to him, "Time is fluid.
 I told you that before, that's why we can bend it on occasions."

 "I didn't realize that means literally actual *fluid*."
 Dean feels like he's the slowest kid in the school and he doesn't like it.
-"Thought it's more of a metaphor, like, 'as time passes by like river flowing' kind of thing."
+"Thought it's more of a metaphor, like, 'as time passes by like a river flowing' kind of thing."

 "No, no, nothing like a river."
 The Doctor chimes in.
 "Humans can only understand things in such strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."